Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 Weather conditions can also cause demand to change in favor of a good, such as ice cream during summer.

+### Level of income
+Generally,
+People’s income rises → Purchasing power increases → Demand for most goods increase

+But there are exceptions like

 ## Price of related goods:
 ### Price of substitute goods